Panyloi/ClusterVisualisation/src/editor/view_creation_manual.md

 Additionally, there are a few important attributes:
  + `self.vm` - View Manager.
 Provides transitions between views (only internal class, not to be messed around).
  + `self.vem` - View Element Manager.
 Provides functionality for managing objects that derive from the base class `ViewElement`.
  + `self.cem` - Canvas Event Manager.
 Provides functionality for managing events.
-There is no custom base class for events.
  + `self.state` - State.
 Since View derives from StateLinker it has access to the global editor state

 Empty View looks like this: